Last updated: June 16, 2026. Lineups remain projected until official team sheets are released.

 SGP Pick: Norway to win, Over 1.5 total goals and Erling Haaland anytime scorer

 This same-game parlay follows the most likely match script without needing Iraq to score.
-Norway should control territory and chance volume, while Haaland remains the most likely first-choice finisher.
-The safer version is Norway to win and Over 1.5 goals.
-The higher-upside version adds Haaland anytime scorer.
+Norway should control territory and chance volume, while Haaland remains the first-choice finisher and should have penalty equity.
+The safer version is Norway to win and Over 1.5 total goals.
+The higher-upside version adds Haaland anytime scorer, although that leg is now expensive in the standalone prop market.

 Iraq vs Norway Model Projection